List of Fringe episodes

 The series was broadcast across five seasons and 100 episodes.
 Its first season included 20 episodes, while its second contained 23 installments, though one of these, "Unearthed", was filmed during the first season.
 The third and fourth seasons contained 22 episodes, while the fifth featured thirteen installments.
 Fringe's ratings started strongly with a weekly episode average of 8.8 million, achieving first place in the 18–49 adult demographic among the 2008–09 television season's new shows.
 In addition to these solid ratings, the first season garnered a generally favorable critical reception.
 Later seasons gradually suffered a decrease in ratings—the series finale being watched by just 3.2 million viewers—though the series did develop a cult following.
 Entertainment Weekly conjectures that despite its ratings decline, Fringe survived for five seasons in part because of Fox executive Kevin Reilly's love of the series, and also due to the network's desire to make amends for the science fiction shows it had previously canceled.

 Across its run the series earned many accolades, though it failed to win major awards.
 At the Television Critics Awards, Fringe earned a 2009 award that designated it "Outstanding New Program of the Year".
 Fringe won seven Saturn Awards among fifteen nominations; from 2009–11, Torv won for Best Actress on Television, while Noble won for Best Supporting Actor on Television in 2010.
 Noble won a similar award at the 2011 Critics' Choice Television Awards, where the series and Torv also received nominations.
 Additionally, the series received nominations for two Primetime Creative Arts Emmy Awards, eight Golden Reel Awards, two Satellite Awards, and two Writers Guild of America Awards.
-Its series finale, "An Enemy of Fate", was considered by Wired magazine to mark the end of science fiction on American network television.